When Mozilla Firefox is marked as unsanctioned in our environment, my next move is to clean up existing installs across all managed devices.

 Related Links

-- Auto-Update Firefox with Intune - If you need to keep Firefox but ensure it’s updated
+- Auto-Update Firefox with Intune - My workflow for when I need to keep Firefox but stay updated.

 - Intune Remediations overview